Insteon Binding

 # Insteon Groups and Scenes

 How do Insteon devices tell other devices on the network that their state has changed?
 They send out a broadcast message, labeled with a specific group number.
 All devices (called responders) that are configured to listen to this message will then go into a pre-defined state.
 For instance when light switch A is switched to "ON", it will send out a message to group #1, and all responders will react to it, e.g they may go into the "ON" position as well.
 Since more than one device can participate, the sending out of the broadcast message and the subsequent state change of the responders is referred to as "triggering a scene".
-At the device and PLM level, the concept of a "scene" does not exist, so you will find it notably absent in the binding code and this document.
-A scene is strictly a higher level concept, introduced to shield the user from the details of how the communication is implemented.

 Many Insteon devices send out messages on different group numbers, depending on what happens to them.
 A leak sensor may send out a message on group #1 when dry, and on group #2 when wet.
 The default group used for e.g. linking two light switches is usually group #1.